Davidson offers a variety of opportunities for Muslim students to find community, engage in religious practice, and explore their faith and tradition.

-As a small, premier liberal arts college with a strong honor code, Davidson is an excellent setting for Muslim students seeking a rigorous education in a values-based residential setting where religious practice is honored.
+As a premier liberal arts college with a strong honor code, Davidson is an ideal context for students seeking a rigorous education in a values-based residential setting where religious faith and practice are honored.

 Administrators, faculty, and alumni are committed to nurturing the experience of each Muslim student so that Davidson feels like a home away from home.